lb0o/website/content/en/docs/guides/bundles/_index.md

 It includes all four layers and provides the full set of Cozystack components.
 Some higher-layer components are optional and can be excluded during installation.

-`paas-full` is intended for installation on bare metal servers.
+`paas-full` is intended for installation on bare-metal servers.

 Read more: